elm-city-craftworks/practicing-ruby-manuscripts/articles/v2/009-unix-style-command-line-applications.md

 ARGF.each_line { |line| print line }
 ```

-However, the actual behavior of `cat` is a bit more complex than this, and it ended up being more convenient to write some custom code that works in a fashion somewhat similar to `ARGF`:
+However, the real`cat` utility does a lot more than what `ARGF` provides,
+so it was necessary to write some custom code to handle stream processing:

 ```ruby
 module RCat